Carnegie Mellon Silicon Valley: Student population

 Approximately 350 students are enrolled in Carnegie Mellon Silicon Valley's academic programs.
-With its strong technical support for long-distance learning, about 25% of the part-time student population reside outside of the Bay Area.
-Due to it being located in the Silicon Valley, many local students are from companies such as Yahoo, Google, IBM, Lockheed Martin, Oracle, Boeing and Microsoft.
+About 25% of the part-time student population reside outside of the Bay Area.
+Due to it being located in Silicon Valley, many local students are from companies such as Yahoo, Google, IBM, Lockheed Martin, Oracle, Boeing and Microsoft.

 Over 600 alumni have graduated from the Silicon Valley campus since 2002, adding to the over 6000 Carnegie Mellon alumni working in the Bay Area.

 Research

 The campus has a growing research effort, which began in 2008 as a natural growth of the CyLab Mobility Research Center.
 The research primarily focused on software mobility, networking and security.
 CMUSV has now grown into a research community with initiatives in wireless sensors, machine learning, context area computing, security, energy technology, software and systems engineering and disaster management.

-More recently, the research efforts have grown to include Disaster Management, Language Technologies, UAVs, Antenna Optimization, Health Technology systems.
+More recently, the research efforts have grown to include Disaster Management, Language Technologies, UAVs, Antenna Optimization, and Health Technology systems.
 Research centers include the CyLab Mobility Research Center, the Carnegie Mellon Innovations Lab (CMIL), the Center for Open Source Investigation (COSI), the International Center for Advanced Communication Technologies (interACT) and the Intelligent Systems Lab (ISL).

 The Disaster Management Initiative (DMI) was established in 2009 with the mission to provide technical solutions to disaster prediction, management and recovery.

-Silicon Valley Events
+Silicon Valley events

-Besides the educational programs, Carnegie Mellon Silicon Valley has also organized software-related events in Silicon Valley, such as Carnegie Mellon's Tour de Silicon Valley, where selected Carnegie Mellon students from the Pittsburgh campus are flown to Silicon Valley for a week of networking at various software companies.
+Carnegie Mellon Silicon Valley has also organized software-related events in Silicon Valley, such as Carnegie Mellon's Tour de Silicon Valley, where selected Carnegie Mellon students from the Pittsburgh campus are flown to Silicon Valley for a week of networking at various software companies.

-Currently, the school offers TOCS - "Talks on Computing Systems", a weekly talk given by a subject expert in various topics related to software and computing.
+Currently, the school offers TOCS - "Talks on Computing Systems", a weekly talk given by a subject expert on various topics related to software and computing.
 These talks are open to the public in addition to the faculty and students.

-The school has also organized in association with the UC Berkeley, regular software conferences for software industry.
+The school has also organized in association with UC Berkeley, regular software conferences for the software industry.
 The first of these took place on April 30, 2007, at the Microsoft Silicon Valley Campus and focused on The New Software Industry - Forces at Play, Business in Motion, while the second conference took place on April 22, 2008, at the Santa Clara Convention Center and focused on The Mobile Future - Technology Revolutionizing our Lives.

 The campus has hosted a Disaster Management Workshop, focusing on its growing research division in Disaster Response.
-The 3 day event included a crisis camp for practitioners to come and collaborate on improving disaster relief methodologies.
+The 3-day event included a crisis camp for practitioners to come and collaborate on improving disaster relief methodologies.